rhine3/audiomoth-guide/guide.md

     * We name all of our recorder locations with an alphabetical code that gives the site of the deployments, and a numeric code that uniquely identifies the point at that site.
 For instance, our deployments at Powdermill Nature Reserve in the pond area are named PNRE-POND-0001, PNRE-POND-0002, etc.

 * Use the "measuring" tool to find even spacing between points (press "Enter" to temporarily save a measurement before you plot your next point)

+* If multiple groups of people will deploy recorders, decide beforehand which group will deploy at which points.
+You can change the color of the point marker on Google Maps to easily see the group divisions.

 ![Google My Maps](images/programming/google-maps-demo.gif)